 For added effect, burn the edges slightly with a lighter.
 This paper also makes a wonderful treasure map for adventurous kids.

 This is great for school-aged kids.
 My kids love gathering little sticks and leaves when they are playing outside and they always want to bring them in and use them for crafts and little collections.
 Make this coffee ground dough and press with leaves, sticks, berries, etc. to make little fossils.

-We made little round patties on a baking sheet lined with wax paper and had fun making impressions with the “nature collection” as my daughter calls it.
-They even pulled out some toy dinosaurs to make footprint impressions.
+Make round patties on a baking sheet lined with wax paper and let your kids make impressions using the “nature collection” as my daughter calls it.
+My kids like to use toy dinosaurs to make footprint impressions too.

 Do you repurpose used coffee grounds?
-Do I miss any ideas?
+Did I miss any ideas?
 Share below!